 Florida Blue Extends Period for Payment of Premiums

-The grace period applies to Affordable Care Act, Medicare Supplement, and other individual health plan members, as well as most of its employer group health plans.
+The extension applies to Affordable Care Act, Medicare Supplement, and other individual health plan members, as well as most of its employer group health plans.
 In addition, Florida Blue is working with their self-funded ERISA employers to assist them in meeting the needs of their employees.

 Florida Blue understands our customers and members are facing tremendous uncertainty due to the COVID-19 health crisis.
 We want to alleviate additional stress and anxiety at this time over the potential termination of their health coverage and allow them to focus on their health and safety,” said Pat Geraghty, Florida Blue president and CEO.

 The decision also includes extending the period for non-payment of premiums for its individual and group dental, vision and life insurance plans through June 30, 2020.
 Florida Blue will also continue its policy of delaying disenrollment from its Medicare Advantage or prescription drug plans for premium delinquency until annual renewals.

 Florida Blue members with questions about the coronavirus, who have symptoms and need help finding a doctor to do a COVID-19 test or any other concern, should call Florida Blue at the phone number on the back of their member ID card or 1-800-352-2583.
 Medicare members can call 1-800-926-6565.

 Florida Blue also increased virtual health access for its members in response to COVID-19.
 The insurer added no-cost access to Teladoc for its Medicare Advantage members and waived all copays for all its Affordable Care Act members and many employer group health plan members.
 Teladoc provides 24/7 virtual health care via phone, video or mobile app for non-emergency medical concerns.